How do I apply for housing?

 No, each residence hall houses both new and returning students.

 New students are assigned to rooms prior to the start of the semester in which they enter.
-You will be notified of your roommate and room assignment by mail before the start of classes.
+You will be notified of your roommate and room assignment before the start of classes.
 Roommate contact information is provided to encourage communication prior to arrival.

-Students may request a roommate, but in order to be assigned with the person they request the other student must request them as well before the deadline (July 1 for the fall semester and January 1 for spring semester).
+Students may request a roommate, but in order to be assigned with the person they request the other student must request them as well before the deadline (July 1 for the fall semester and January 1 for the spring semester).
 If they do not they will be assigned a roommate by Residence Life.

 Single rooms are limited on a first come first served basis.
 We offer single rooms on campus in Ellis Hall and in the Downtown Rutland Apartments.